THEOplayer/documentation/theoads/how-to-guides/create-backdrop-layout.md

 The **Double Box** layout places the video content and advertisement side by side, allowing viewers to see both elements simultaneously.

 - **Screen Ratio:** 16:9 for optimal viewing on widescreen displays.
-- **Border:** A fixed 20px border is applied around video elements, ensuring a clean, defined separation between the content and the ad.
+- **Border:** A fixed 20px border is applied around the video elements, ensuring a clean, defined separation between the content and the ad.

 #### Example Template